 What’s your favorite frozen item at Trader Joe’s?
 Let us know in the comments!

-The original version of this post was written by Rachel Johnson and published on August 31, 2017.
+The original version of this post was written by Rachel Johnson in 2017.
 It was updated by David Klein with additional text.

 Head image courtesy of Trader Joe's